RateCity.com.au

 The difference between a car loan and a personal loan

 Most personal loans are for a fixed term of up to five years, and you may have to pay an early termination fee if you wish to close the loan sooner.
-You can take out a personal loan with a fixed or variable interest rate
+You can take out a personal loan with a fixed or variable interest rate.

 Personal loans can be secured or unsecured.
 If you choose a secured loan, you need to use an asset as collateral, such as equity in a house or cash saved in a term deposit, which the lender can seize if you fail to repay the loan.
-A car loan is often a secured loan, where the loan is secured against the vehicle you purchase.

 Secured car loans often offer more competitive interest rates because of the reduced risk to the lender.
 Alternatively, you could go for an unsecured loan without collateral, but as this is a higher risk for the lender, they will generally charge you more interest.